 Movies and TVThe Hunger Games: Everything You Need to Know Before Mockingjay - Part 2

 Directed by Francis Lawrence.
 Produced by Nina Jacobson and Jon Kilik.
-Written by Simon Beaufoy and Michael deBruyn.
-Release date: November 22, 2013.
+Written by Danny Strong and Peter Craig.
+Release date: November 21, 2014.

 Katniss Everdeen (Jennifer Lawrence): The film's protagonist.
-She volunteered for the 74th Hunger Games, and was a co-winner.
+She volunteered for the 74th Hunger Games and was a co-winner.
 She showed direct defiance of the Capitol during the 75th Hunger Games and is now acting as a symbol of resistance against the Capitol and President Snow.

 Haymitch Abernathy (Woody Harrelson): An alcoholic who mentored Katniss and Peeta in the 74th and 75th Hunger Games.
 One of the key figures in plotting the rebellion against the Capitol.

 Caesar Flickerman (Stanley Tucci): The Master of Ceremonies and commentator for the Hunger Games.